 In the afternoon, two trips will meet southbound train departures at 5:26 and 5:56pm.
 The trip that meets the 5:26pm train will serve the SRJC, in addition to, the County Center and Kaiser.

 For Route 20, 30, 44/48, 60 and 62 passengers arriving at the Downtown Santa Rosa Transit Mall and looking to continue their trip on SMART, Santa Rosa CityBus provides frequent connecting trips between the Transit Mall and the Downtown SMART Station via its routes 2/2B, 6, 9 and 12.

-In addition, the City will soon introduce a new complimentary ParkSMART shuttle that will connect the Downtown Santa Rosa SMART Station to Railroad Square, the Santa Rosa Plaza, Parking Garage 1, Old Courthouse Square, the Downtown Transit Mall, and Parking Garage 12.
+In addition, the City operates a new complimentary ParkSMART shuttle that connects the Downtown Santa Rosa SMART Station to Railroad Square, the Santa Rosa Plaza, Parking Garage 1, Old Courthouse Square, the Downtown Transit Mall, and Parking Garage 12 on weekdays.